 Availability: Some services may not be available where you live, especially full fibre (Fibre to the Premises/Home).
 Use a postcode checker to see what’s available in a specific area.

 Choice of supplier: Some providers offer better service and customer support than others.
-Our broadband provider page profiles the UK’s main internet service providers (ISPs).
+Our broadband provider page lets you compare broadband services from the UK’s main internet service providers (ISPs).

-Perks: Some providers augment their broadband offers with additional services such as Wi-Fi hotspot access.
+Perks: Some providers augment their fibre broadband deals with additional internet deals such as Wi-Fi hotspot access.

 Buy a bundle: If you’re already paying for TV, mobile phones or landlines, it could be cheaper to bundle them in with your broadband.
 When all four are combined, this is known as quad-play packages.

-Read more about how to choose broadband here.
+Read more about how to choose and compare broadband here.

 By law, advertised broadband speeds represent an average, so actual speeds in your household are likely to vary depending on local infrastructure.
-Research average speeds using postcode checkers, to see what’s available before you sign up.
+Research average speeds using postcode checkers, to see what’s available before you sign up, and check whether a particular ISP is regarded as one of the best broadband providers on the market.
 Additionally, ensure the speed of the package under consideration is really necessary – there’s little value in signing up for a 300Mbps connection in a holiday home, for instance.

 Unlimited broadband allows you to spend as much time on the internet as you want, without that usage being curbed by an ISP in accordance with its fair usage policy.
 However, not all broadband offers and consumer packages are truly unlimited…